-How the Russia-Ukraine War could impact India’s export import services?
+How Russia-Ukraine War could impact India’s export-import services?

 On 24th February 2022, Russia invaded Ukraine.
 Airstrikes and missiles stroked across Ukraine a few minutes after the president of Russia, Vladimir Putin declared a special military operation to demilitarise Ukraine.
 The war was initiated when Ukraine wanted to be a part of NATO (The North Atlantic Treaty Organisation), an intergovernmental organisation.

 But Russia did not want NATO to join forces with Ukraine because Russia wanted to keep enjoying the facilities and did not want Ukraine to enjoy them as well.

 As we all know, the international relationship between the USA and Russia has not been very communicative for a couple of years now.
 Whereas Ukraine being a neighbouring country to Russia was trying to seek attention and join the forces of NATO that are associated with and based in the USA.